-- 29.01 The Board agrees to supply custodians with two uniforms per year and to pay an allowance of \$18.00 per annum towards their cleaning.
-Special articles of wearing apparel will also be supplied, when considered necessary by the Board. - 29.02 The Board shall maintain two suits of rubber clothing for the use of employees engaged in abnormally wet working conditions. - 29.03 A clothing allowance of up to \$140.00 per year will be paid to each full-time Cafeteria Worker and a pro rata allowance to each part-time Cafeteria Worker, based on their employment status as of September 30th in each year.
-A cleaning allowance of \$18.00 per year will be paid to each Cafeteria Worker for the cleaning of uniforms.
+- 29.02 The Board shall maintain two suits of rubber clothing for the use of employees engaged in abnormally wet working conditions. - 29.03 A clothing allowance of up to \$140.00 per year will be paid to each full-time Cafeteria Worker and a pro rata allowance to each part-time Cafeteria Worker, based on their employment status as of September 30th in each year.
+A cleaning allowance of \$20.00 per month will be paid to each Cafeteria Worker and Meal Worker for the cleaning of clothing. - 29.04 Swimsuit The employer agrees to reimburse, to a maximum of \$100 each calendar year, employees who are required to wear swimsuits in the course of their employment.
+Employees are required to send a completed cheque request form with original receipt to the Human Resources Department to apply for reimbursement.